 Smith provided an update on State of the Platte Report.
 The EDO received ISAC comments that were subsequently sent to the TAC.
 Feedback included some easy fixes, others requiring more in depth consideration.
 Chad noted that the ISAC had pointed out a need to go more in depth on items that are already described in detail in other documents.
 EDO is working through a plan to freshen up the interaction with the ISAC, using meeting time to hear ISAC feedback and encourage ISAC/TAC dialogue rather than presenting to ISAC and waiting for their internalization and feedback.
 EDO will want to use ISAC time in July to do this.
 TAC feedback on State of the Platte Report is expected by the end of May.
 The joint TAC/ISAC meeting in July will be a good opportunity to address feedback from both committees.
 That means we are not going to get a finalized State of the Platte Report by the June GC.
 Smith said the report would probably be finalized early in 2025.

-Rabbe asked the TAC to stick to established deadline for TAC feedback.
+Rabbe asked the TAC to try and stick to established deadline for TAC feedback.
 The date set was May 10th.
 Will need time to integrate and get to EDO by the end of May.
 Marks asked about the “stale” interaction with the ISAC that Smith mentioned.
 Smith said that is an EDO observation.
 Multiple comments from the ISAC to provide information that has been presented in other documents and prior meetings says to the EDO that we may need to think about how we are communicating with the ISAC and about ways to keep them engaged.
 We are not really getting what we need out of the ISAC.
 Altenhofen asked whether ISAC had a formal structure with a Chair etc. and whether they have a regular meeting structure and dialogue.
 Smith said that the structure exists and the EDO provides documents, questions to consider and respond to following document review, and we receive that feedback but maybe not along the timeline or level that makes it effective.
 Altenhofen asked about cost.
 Smith said PRRIP is paying for 18 days of work at $220/hr, around $30,000 per year stipend for each ISAC member.
 He is revising ISAC contracting and annual pattern of work.
 Farnsworth gave a specific example.
 EDO presented to the ISAC in February a relationship between unobstructed channel width and WC roost site selection probability.
 ISAC feedback was that they were uncomfortable with EDO interpretation of confidence intervals surrounding this relationship.
 The EDO asked for ISAC advice on how to interpret these confidence intervals, but ISAC provided an unrelated citation that was not helpful.
 We would like to be able to interact with the ISAC in a way that they are able to provide us some useful alternatives to try moving forward.
 It would be more effective to treat it as a working relationship rather than a peer review type of interaction.

 EDO ACTION ITEMS: